anujjain01/Coursera-PracticalMachineLearning/README.md

 You will also use your prediction model to predict 20 different test cases.

 ## Peer Review Portion
 Your submission for the Peer Review portion should consist of a link to a Github repo with your R markdown and compiled HTML file describing your analysis.
 Please constrain the text of the writeup to < 2000 words and the number of figures to be less than 5.
-It will make it easier for the graders if you submit a repo with a gh-pages branch so the HTML page can be viewed online (and you always want to make it easy on graders :-).
+It will make it easier for the graders if you submit a repo with a gh-pages branch so the HTML page can be viewed online (and you always want to make it easy on graders.

 ## Reproducibility
 Due to security concerns with the exchange of R code, your code will not be run during the evaluation by your classmates.